-The Teach Starter team creating resources is made up completely of teachers who have been (or currently are) in your shoes.
-They know what it’s like to work in districts where planning time is minimal or non-existent, and just how challenging that makes finding the time to make a lesson plan.
-That’s why we’ve put together some of our tips on writing lesson plans that allow you to work smarter, not harder!
+The Teach Starter team (they’re the ones who create the resources teachers depend on for their lesson planning!) is made up completely of teachers who have been (or currently are) in your shoes.
+We know what it’s like to work in districts where planning time is minimal or non-existent, and we know just how challenging it can be to find the time to create a lesson plan.
+That’s why we’ve put together some of our team’s best tips for writing lesson plans that allow you to work smarter, not harder!

 What Should a Lesson Plan Include?

 Every lesson plan looks different, just as every teacher and lesson is different.
 It’s important to note that some districts may have specific requirements for lesson plans that are more or less detailed.

 With all that said, a basic lesson plan that you can use in the classroom outlines the lesson and provides an overview of how you will teach the topic.
 If an administrator or another experienced teacher were to look at the lesson plan, they should be able to pick it up and move forward with teaching your students based on that plan.

 A good lesson plan might include the following: